-If the answer is yes, please provide the name o of the organization below and describe in detail the nature of the position held.
-4. 4.
-Do you have any other interest or affiliation which is likely to compromise your abil provide unbiased and undivided loyalty to WEDA, or to otherwise become in co with your official duties as a Director or Officer of WEDA?
-YES or NO If the answer is yes, please describe in detail be elow the nature of each such interest or affiliation.
+If the answer is yes, please provide the name of the ne organization below and describe in detail the nature of the position held.
+4. Do you have any other interest or affiliation which is likely to compromise your ability to provide unbiased and undivided loyalty to WEDA, or to otherwise become in conflict with your official duties as a Director or Officer of WEDA?
+YES or NO If the answer is yes, please describe in detail below v the nature of each such interest or affiliation.
 5. Do you agree that so long as you are an Officer or Director of WEDA you will immediately disclose to the other Directors and/or Officers the nature of any interest or affiliation which you may hereafter acquire, which is in or is likely to become in conflict with your official duties with WEDA?
-YES or NO Disclo osure of Actual or Potential Conflicts of In nterest: its term WEDA engage rms and conditions at all times during my and A is a charitable organization and that, to make primarily in activities that accomplish one of the net earnings of the organization may in set forth above and agree to comply fully with service as a Board member.
-I understand that naintain its federal tax exemption, WEDA must or both of its tax-exempt purposes, and that no nure to the benefit of any private shareholder or Dated l: Printed or Typed Name Signature
+YES or NO Disclo osure of Actual or Potential Conflicts of Inter est: its term WEDA engage rms and conditions at all times during my server as a charitable organization and that, to main the primarily in activities that accomplish one or the first the net earnings of the organization may inure idual. ice as a Board member.
+I understand that tain its federal tax exemption, WEDA must both of its tax-exempt purposes, and that no Dated d: rinted or Typed Name $\overline{\mathbf{s}}$ ignature